WebAssembly/spec/proposals/Exceptions.md

-The _exception index space_ indexes all imported and internally-defined exceptions, assigning monotonically-increasing indices based on the order defined in the exception section.
+The _exception index space_ indexes all imported and internally-defined exceptions, assigning monotonically-increasing indices based on the order defined in the import and exception sections.
 Thus, the index space starts at zero with imported exceptions followed by internally-defined exceptions.

 **Note:** The exception index space is a change to the [Modules document](https://github.com/WebAssembly/design/blob/master/Modules.md),